jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 + August - Tweet button for web sites is launched.
 Made sharing links easier.

 #### 2011
-+ M
-ay - Follow button introduced, making it easier to follow accounts associated with web sites.
++ May - Follow button introduced, making it easier to follow accounts associated with web sites.
 + August - Native photos introduced.

 #### 2016